- Find a Trail

 - Get Involved

-Southern Virginia’s New River Trail is one of America’s premier rail-trails and has been designated as an official National Recreation Trail by the US Department of the Interior.
-It is also a state park.
-The highlight and namesake of this magnificent trail is the 36-mile section running through Grayson, Carroll, Wythe and Pulaski counties along the New River.
-In 1986 the Norfolk Southern Railroad donated this old railroad corridor, which originally served to supply the once expanding iron industry to the Commonwealth of Virginia.
+Southwest Virginia’s New River Trail is one of America’s premier rail-trails; the U.S. Department of the Interior designated it an official National Recreation Trail in 2002.
+The trail is also a linear state park running along the New River through Grayson, Carroll, Wythe, and Pulaski Counties.
+In 1986, the Norfolk Southern Railway donated the railroad corridor, which originally served the once-expanding iron industry, to the Commonwealth of Virginia.

 The Galax trailhead, which features an old red caboose, has plenty of parking.
-From here, you follow Chestnut Creek along the 12-mile Galax to Fries Junction section.
+From here, you’ll follow Chestnut Creek along a 12-mile section leading to Fries Junction.
 The creek affords rugged scenery from the narrow valley it carved on its way to the river.
-At mile marker 38, you’ll encounter the beautiful Fries Junction trestle bridge crossing the New River.
-Just across the bridge, you have the option of taking a pleasant excursion to Fries, a 12-mile roundtrip.
-This 6-mile spur is included in the trail’s 57-mile total length.
+At mile marker 39, you’ll encounter the beautiful Fries Junction trestle spanning the New River.
+Just across the bridge, you have the option of taking a pleasant excursion to Fries, an 11-mile round-trip.
+This 5.5-mile spur is included in the trail’s total length.

-The remaining 39 miles proceeds north (downgrade with the river) along the peacefully flowing New River as it runs through Cripple Creek Junction, Foster Falls and Allisonia.
+The remaining 39 miles proceed north (downgrade with the river) along the peacefully flowing New River as it runs through Ivanhoe, Austinville, Foster Falls, and Allisonia.
 The trail is isolated for much of this journey, so if you are on this stretch, be sure to carry all necessary supplies in case of an emergency or quick bike repair.

-Along the way, you’ll see many railroading highlights, including cavernous tunnels, steep dams, the historical Shot Tower and trestle bridges (you'll marvel at the impressive 950-foot Hiawassee trestle around mile marker 8).
-Both termini (Galax and Pulaski) have all your post-trail amenities.
+Along the way, you’ll see many railroading highlights, including cavernous tunnels, steep dams, and trestle bridges, as well as the historical Shot Tower, built in 1807.
+The Galax and Pulaski trailheads have all your post-trail amenities.